Deepen Your Knowledge: specialization courses

 Italian

-Course program
+Course Schedule.

 Theory

-• Description of the biga preferment
+• Description of biga preferment

 Practice

-14 Hours
+14 hours

 • Making panettone doughs with different types of flours and blends

-• Working with dried sourdough starter
+• Processing with dried sourdough starter

-• Producing plumcakes in different sizes
+• Production of the plumcake in different sizes

 Read more